benbrandt/text-splitter/README.md

 ### With Tiktoken Tokenizer
 <details>
 <summary>
-Requires the `tiktoken-rs` feature to be activated and direct declaration of the dependency.
+Requires the `tiktoken-rs` feature to be activated and adding `tiktoken-rs` to dependencies.

 Click to show Cargo.toml.
 </summary>